tumaer/SciML/_sources/lecture/gp.md

 Examples of 2D kernels (Source: {cite}`duvenaud2014`).
 ```

-With all these possible combinations one almost begs the question if these kernels cannot be constructed automatically.
-The answer is, partially yes, partially no. In a sense the right kernel construction is almost like feature engineering, and while it can be automated in parts it remains a craft for the domain scientists to understand the nature of their problem to then construct the right prior distribution.
+With all these possible combinations, one almost begs the question if these kernels cannot be constructed automatically.
+The answer is partially yes and partially no. In a sense, the right kernel construction is almost like feature engineering, and while it can be automated in parts, it remains a craft for the domain scientists to understand the nature of their problem to then construct the right prior distribution.

 ```{figure} ../imgs/gp/gp_kernel_tree_search.png
 ---